Multiple Sclerosis Treatment

 CCSVI – Multiple Sclerosis Treatment Combined with Stem Cell Treatments & The Liberation Method

-The American Stem Cell CCSVI/MS treatment has proven to be the treatment of choice for those diagnosed with multiple sclerosis because unlike conventional CCSVI treatment, we combine cell therapy together with repair and regeneration for overall healing.
+The Analytical Stem Cell CCSVI/MS treatment has proven to be the treatment of choice for those diagnosed with multiple sclerosis because unlike conventional CCSVI treatment, we combine cell therapy together with repair and regeneration for overall healing.
 We don’t focus on masking the symptoms but rather focus our efforts on a drug-free method of treatment which will contribute to a long-term better quality of life for our patients.

 Autoimmune inflation also occurs as a result of the constricted blood vessels and this damages the brain as well as the protective myelin coating of the nerves.
 Proper stem cell treatment allows the narrowed veins to widen and improve the blood flow, which provides relief for patients who suffer from back pressure and inflammation, and minimizes damages to the brain and myelin.